pheonix99/TomeOfTheFirebird/Readme.md

 ##Coming Soon:

+Some Crusade Mode goodies

+Earth Tremor spell

+Mountain Witch Patron

+Witch Unique Patrons

+Compatibility Hack for Expanded Content so Death Patron can be used with the EC version of Gloomblind Bolts if that one is enabled and ToTF version is disabled

 Extending Draconic Bloodline claw upgrades to Dragon Mystery abilities if Expanded Content is installed

+Improved Multi-Archetyping for Witch archetypes that alter patron selection - you explictly *can* take multiple archetypes that reduce your selection as long as you comply with all the restriction on TT

+Seasonal Witch archetype

 Banishing Warden Paladin Archetype